How to Solve LSAT “Parallel Reasoning” and “Parallel Flaw” Questions

 When the test-writers ask you for “parallel reasoning,” they’re asking you to find an argument that uses the same kind of logic to justify its conclusion, even if the topics are different.
 Consider these two (mostly) parallel arguments:

-1. All the cows on Jon’s farm tomorrow will graze the pasture outside or stay inside all day.
+- All the cows on Jon’s farm tomorrow will graze the pasture outside or stay inside all day.
 The cows that graze the pasture will get unusually sleepy.
-The other cows will eat an unusual different.
+The other cows will eat something unusual.
 So all the cows on Jon’s farm tomorrow will do something unusual.

 The reasoning is not perfectly parallel, but it’s close enough.
 The goal is to look for the argument that is most parallel, and this argument has several important similarities: